adaltas/node-nikita/packages/engine/src/actions/ssh/open.coffee.md

           type: 'string'
           default: 'root'
           description: """
-          Username of the user used to anthenticate and create the SSH connection.
+          Username of the user used to authenticate and create the SSH connection.
           """